-All the industrial processors surveyed were small-scale/ cottage industries.
-Fifty per cent of the industrial processors interviewed were male.
-Most (70%) of the industrial berbere powder processors procure their raw material (berbere pods) from wholesalers in the Bahir Dar city local market.
-The remaining 30% of respondents collect berbere pods directly from assemblers and farmers in different production locations depending on their contacts.
 Regarding the type of berbere procured, 60% of the respondents purchased dry berbere pods while the remaining 40% purchase fresh pods.
 Those who purchase fresh berbere pods do so in amounts of around 150-200 kg each time.
 This may be because fresh berbere requires quite a large space for drying so, they cannot procure higher amounts.
-The industrial processors who purchase the dry berbere, procure batches of 300 to 3000 kg.
+The industrial processors who purchase the dry berbere, procure batches of 300-3000 kg.
 These amounts depend on the processor's storage, processing and human resource capacities.

 The processors store the berbere for between 2 and 15 days.
-Prior to starting to process 537 the berbere pods, the industrial processors sort them to remove the white-coloured pods, tips/ 538 broken pieces, dust, and plant debris.
-Despite these practices, the majority (70%) said they did 539 not use any quality control or quality management systems.
-The remaining 30% use a quality 540 control process involving visual checking of dryness and cleanliness at each step but no use of 541 any analytical instruments.
+Prior to starting to process the berbere pods, the industrial processors sort them to remove the white-coloured pods, tips/broken pieces, dust, and plant debris.
+Despite these practices, the majority (70%) said they did not use any quality control or quality management systems.
+The remaining 30% use a quality control process involving visual checking of dryness and cleanliness at each step but no use of any analytical instruments.
 After purchasing the berbere pods, all the processors sun-dry them.
-542 The duration of the sun-drying ranges from two days to one week depending on the moisture 543 content of the berbere pods and weather conditions.
-544
+The duration of the sun-drying ranges from two days to one week depending on the moisture content of the berbere pods and weather conditions.

-545 During the processing of the berbere powder around 90% of respondents add different spices 546 and salt in different concentrations.
-After milling, the colour, smell, taste, smoothness/fineness 547 and visual appearance of the berbere powder will be checked.
-Following milling, the berbere 548 powder is packed in 250 g, 500 g or 1 kg packets for sale in the local markets (Figure 4D).
-The 549 quantities of berbere produced varied between these industrial processors from 100 kg/week 550 to 300 kg/day.
-Following the packing of the berbere powder product, it is released to the market 551 within one to three weeks depending on the demand.
+During the processing of the berbere powder around 90% of respondents add different spices and salt in different concentrations.
+After milling, the colour, smell, taste, smoothness/fineness and visual appearance of the berbere powder will be checked.
+Following milling, the berbere powder is packed in 250 g, 500 g or 1 kg packets for sale in the local markets (Fig. 4D).
+The quantities of berbere produced varied between these industrial processors from 100 kg/week to 300 kg/day.
+Following the packing of the berbere powder product, it is released to the market within one to three weeks depending on the demand.